-Australia Cyprus Takeovers Takeovers The Corporations Act governs a takeover of certain listed There are no similar provisions under the Cyprus and unlisted companies registered in Australia.
-The Companies law.
-The Takeover Bids Law of 2007 (as amended) (the Corporations Act provides generally that a person must not acquire a 'relevant interest' in voting shares in a Takeover Law) applies in relation to Cyprus public Company, if because of the transaction a person's voting companies with securities listed on a regulated market power in ISX: (an EU regulated market). • Increases from 20% or below to above 20%; or • Increases from a starting point which is above Pursuant to the Takeover Law, a person who (together 20% but less than 90%. with its connected persons and parties acting in concert) acquires 30% (or more) of the securities of a public The Corporations Act set out certain exceptions which company which carry a right of vote, has an obligation to apply to these rules, such as acquisitions of relevant make a bid to acquire 100% of the issued shares. interests in shares where the acquisition is a creeping acquisition of not more than 3% in any six-month period.
-The Cyprus Securities and Exchange Commission may, in certain circumstances, grant an exception from the Takeover bids must treat all shareholders alike and must obligation to submit a takeover bid. not involve collateral benefits.
-Various restrictions on Takeover bids must treat all shareholders alike and there conditional offers apply and there are also substantial are substantial restrictions on the ability of an offeror to restrictions on the ability of an offeror to withdraw or withdraw or suspend a takeover bid. suspend a takeover offer.
-The Corporations Act also permits compulsory acquisition of outstanding securities There are additional, specific obligations which apply in by 90% holders. relation to changes in shareholdings in certain types of company, regardless of its listing status (for example, authorised credit institutions and electronic money institutions).
-Compulsory acquisition Compulsory acquisition This is possible pursuant to the Companies Law and the Chapter 6A of the Corporations Act sets out the requirements for any compulsory acquisition process.
-Takeover Law.
-A bidder under a takeover bid may compulsorily acquire Companies Law any remaining securities in the bid class if during, or at Where a company (the Acquirer) makes an offer to the end of, the offer period, the bidder and their acquire shares in another company (the Target) and associates have: such offer is, within 4 months from the date of making of relevant interests in at least 90% (by number) the offer, accepted by shareholders of the Target holding of the securities in the bid class; and no less than 90% of the issued shares of the Target acquired at least 75% (by number) of the (other than shares already held by the Acquirer or its securities that the bidder offered to acquire nominees), the Acquirer can, within 2 months after the under the bid (whether the acquisitions expiration of the 4 month period, acquire the shares of happened under the bid or otherwise).
+Australia

+Takeovers

+The Corporations Act governs a takeover of certain listed and unlisted companies registered in Australia.
+The Corporations Act provides generally that a person must not acquire a 'relevant interest' in voting shares in a Company, if because of the transaction a person's voting power in ISX:

+- Increases from 20% or below to above 20%; or - Increases from a starting point which is above 20% but less than 90%.

+The Corporations Act set out certain exceptions which apply to these rules, such as acquisitions of relevant interests in shares where the acquisition is a creeping acquisition of not more than 3% in any six-month period.

+Takeover bids must treat all shareholders alike and must not involve collateral benefits.
+Various restrictions on conditional offers apply and there are also substantial restrictions on the ability of an offeror to withdraw or suspend a takeover offer.
+The Corporations Act also permits compulsory acquisition of outstanding securities by 90% holders.

+Compulsory acquisition

+Chapter 6A of the Corporations Act sets out the requirements for any compulsory acquisition process.

+A bidder under a takeover bid may compulsorily acquire any remaining securities in the bid class if during, or at the end of, the offer period, the bidder and their associates have:

+- relevant interests in at least 90% (by number) of the securities in the bid class; and - acquired at least 75% (by number) of the securities that the bidder offered to acquire under the bid (whether the acquisitions happened under the bid or otherwise).